Jennifer Storm: Early life and education

 Storm was born and raised near Allentown, Pennsylvania and attended Northampton Area High School in Northampton, Pennsylvania.
 She graduated from Penn State University with a BS in rehabilitation services and a master's degree in organizational management from the University of Phoenix.

 Office of Victim Advocate

 During her time as Pennsylvania's Victim Advocate, Storm discussed several high profile cases, including:

 Jerry Sandusky trial

 Storm served as a victim advocate during the Jerry Sandusky case.

 Bill Cosby trial

-Storm was regularly interviewed by the press during the Cosby Trial, advocating for Cosby's accusers.
+Storm was regularly interviewed by the press during the Cosby Trial, advocating for Bill Cosby's accusers.
 When the initial trial ended in a mistrial, Storm spoke out regarding the problematic role of unfamiliar language in sexual assault cases.

 After the verdict's announcement, Storm commended the Montgomery County District Attorney's office for their diligent work during both trials.

 When some of Cosby's accusers were denied the opportunity to speak in court, Storm held a press conference for the women, allowing them to publicly share their stories.